Easy Guide: How To Get Monstera To Flower In Your Garden?

 Hence, you will get healthy Monstera with the bloom you always try to get.
 Let’s dive in!

-1. Factors That Affect Monstera’s Flowering Process
+1. Factors that Affect Monstera’s Flowering Process

-Monstera will rise healthily if they grow in preferable conditions.
-As tropical plants, they love to soak under bright, indirect sunlight.
 This kind of light requirement helps this variegated plant to flourish with solid roots and lavish green leaves and use the water efficiently.
 Plenty of light also boosts the flowering process, though you must remember that your Monstera must be at least three years of age to bloom.

-In addition to lighting conditions, you should take temperatures and humidity into account.
-These tropicals favor high humidity, just like in their natural habitat.
 If you grow them outdoors, monitor the humidity around 70-80% with temperatures ranging from 65°F to 85°F. Offer shelter if the temperature drops, as it is commonly followed by low moisture.
-This condition will make the plant stop growing altogether; thus, you can’t get the expected bloom.

 Regarding the humidity, you can also encourage proper condition by scheduling watering for your Monstera.
 Like other tropicals, Monstera needs plenty of water.
 Hence, weekly watering is crucial to ensure plant growth and promote flowering eventually.
-Without adequate water, the plant will droop.
-But if you give too much, you will see yellowing leaves starting from the base.

 Furthermore, the planting location is a vital factor you cannot skip.
 If you want to get Monstera flowers, consider growing your Monstera outdoors.
 Outdoor gardening offers natural lights, and humidity Monstera Deliciosa plants love.